Access support from RSL NSW during the Royal Commission into Defence and Veteran Suicide. Find out more.

 Accessibility and Inclusion

-To ensure the Dawn Service is accessible to all, designated accessibility viewing areas are available for people with disability and/or limited mobility and their guests.
+We aim to ensure the Dawn Service on Anzac Day is welcoming and accessible for all to attend.
+We provide two designated accessible viewing areas for people with disability/limited mobility and their guests at the following locations:

 To register for seating in one of the accessible viewing areas, please contact Karen Wade on accessibility@dpc.nsw.gov.au or call 9228 4613.